Willfit in a?

 Fit Details

 With seats down, This looks possible, but tight.
 All 3 packages are borderline or better; the tightest is Package #1 (184x90x50 cm) at cargo width with +2 cm (best loaded straight).
 See the Helpful tips section below for practical loading suggestions.
-Our confidence in this estimate is 75 out of 100.
+We're about 75% confident in this estimate.

 • Package #1